thomas-systems/Powershell-Automation-Scripts/README.md

 ## 🚀 Requirements

 To use these scripts, you’ll need atleast PowerShell 5.1 or higher.
-Most scripts will auto-install modules if missing.
+Most scripts will auto-install modules.
 Install missing modules using Install-Module ModuleName

 ---